Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Generative Adversarial Imitation Learning

 If we use the result from \cref{eqn:minrisk_gan} to substitute the expression for the convex conjugate of the cost regularizer into our central optimization objective \cref{eqn:prop_32}, we obtain the GAIL objective function:

-This optimization objective established in \cref{eqn:gail} provides a connection to GANs \cite{goodfellow2014generative}.
+This optimization objective established in \cref{eqn:gail} provides a connection to GANs \citep{goodfellow2014generative}.
 In GANs, the goal is to model the distribution $p_\mathrm{data}(x)$.
 The generative modeling objective is formulated as

 Here, $G$ is the generator that maps input noise variables $z$ to the data space as $G(z)$ and $D$ is the discriminator which outputs a single scalar $D(x)$ that represents the probability that $x$ came from the data rather than $p_g$, a binary classification task.
-This objective is solved using simultaneous gradient descent wherein the parameters of $G$ and $D$ are updated.
-This is accomplished by sampling two sets of data, one from the training samples and the other from the noise prior.
+This objective is solved using simultaneous gradient descent wherein the parameters of $G$ and $D$ are updated by sampling two sets of data, one from the training samples and the other from the noise prior.

 Unlike GANs, GAIL considers the environment as a black box, and thus the objective is not differentiable with respect to the parameters of the policy.
-Therefore, simultaneous gradient descent is not suitable for solving the GAIL optimization objective.
-Instead, optimization over the GAIL objective is performed by alternating between a gradient step to increase \cref{eqn:gail} with respect to the discriminator parameters $D$, and a Trust Region Policy Optimization (TRPO) step \cite{schulman2015trust} to decrease \cref{eqn:gail} with respect to the parameters $\theta$ of the policy $\pi_{\theta}$.
+Therefore, simultaneous gradient descent is not suitable.
+Instead, optimization over the GAIL objective is performed by alternating between a gradient step to increase \cref{eqn:gail} with respect to the discriminator parameters $D$, and a Trust Region Policy Optimization (TRPO) step \citep{schulman2015trust} to decrease \cref{eqn:gail} with respect to the parameters $\theta$ of the policy $\pi_{\theta}$.

-GAIL can also be derived more directly from a $f$-divergence minimization perspective \cite{ghasemipour2019divergence}, which is less general than cost-regularized MaxEntIRL.
-The $f$-divergence framework does not allow for minimizing certain distances between occupancy distributions, for example the Wasserstein distance, which has been shown to result in more reliable training of GANs \cite{arjovsky2017wasserstein}.
-However, the Wasserstein distance can be used within the cost-regularized MaxEntIRL framework \cite{xiao2019wasserstein}, and we use this version of GAIL in the multi-agent setting.